jbossdemocentral/coolstore-microservice/README.md

 Red Hat Cool Store Microservice Demo
 ====================================
-This is an example demo showing a retail store consisting of a trio of microservices based on [JBoss EAP 7](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/) and [Node.js](https://access.redhat.com/documentation/en/openshift-enterprise/3.2/paged/using-images/chapter-1-source-to-image-s2i), deployed to [OpenShift](https://access.redhat.com/products/openshift-enterprise-red-hat/) and protected with [Red Hat SSO](https://access.redhat.com/documentation/en/red-hat-single-sign-on/).
+This is an example demo showing a retail store consisting of several of microservices based on [JBoss EAP 7](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/) and [Node.js](https://access.redhat.com/documentation/en/openshift-enterprise/3.2/paged/using-images/chapter-1-source-to-image-s2i), deployed to [OpenShift](https://access.redhat.com/products/openshift-enterprise-red-hat/) and protected with [Red Hat SSO](https://access.redhat.com/documentation/en/red-hat-single-sign-on/).

 It demonstrates how to wire up small microservices into a larger application using microservice architectural principals.